 Server installation

 Server installation is a two-step process.
-The first step, as described in the next section, is to setup a Neo4j DBMS to act as persistence storage for NOM.
+The first step, as described in the previous section, is to setup a Neo4j DBMS to act as persistence for NOM.

 The second step is to download and configure arguments and/or environment variables to the specific environment you want to run NOM in and either install NOM as a service or run it as a console application.
-Both ways are described in the following sections.
+Both ways are described below.
 Running as a service is the recommended way of operating the NOM Server.

 or .tar.gz

-file to wherever directory you want to operate NOM from
+file to whichever directory you want to operate NOM from

 (in the following referenced as NOM server-folder).